Kaboom242/quillquest-stories/Golemheart/World-bible.md

 ### Magic Accessibility & Witchcraft Learning

 Most people cannot perceive laylines or communicate with layline spirits the way Lin does—this appears to be a rare inherited or culturally-transmitted ability connected to her grandmother's Eastern traditions.
-**Author Intentions – Power Progression & Foreshadowing:**

-- New powers and magical advancements should be built up and foreshadowed over multiple chapters/arcs.
-Avoid resolving new abilities immediately; instead, use hints, small incidents, and gradual mastery to create tension and anticipation.
-- All future chapters and arcs should reflect these principles, ensuring Lin’s magic is always intentional and that new powers are introduced with proper buildup and foreshadowing.

-However, Lin can teach others to work more cooperatively with the natural properties and preferences that tools, spaces, and materials already possess.
-This is partnership-based technique rather than actual magic—learning to sense when objects "want" to be used certain ways and respecting those preferences for better results.

-Traditional Western mages, trained in command-based magic, often struggle with partnership approaches that require empathy and cooperation rather than magical force.

 ## Races & Cultures